rooklift/ogs_timer_adjuster_monkey/README.md

 In OGS there is a global object called `sprite_packs` which, among other things, contains timing data for the OGS sound files.
 Each sound file for the countdowns contains 61 numbers (0 through 60) and the timing data allows OGS to play the right part of the file at the right time.

-The script works by adjusting the timing data, so that the sound for the 6 second warning plays when there are 8 seconds remaining.
+The script works by adjusting the timing data, so that the sound for (e.g.) the 6 second warning plays when there are 8 seconds remaining.

 If your settings ask to countdown from 10 seconds, you will hear it start at "8".
 For that reason, I recommend choosing 15 seconds.
 Obviously though, that would mean you'd hear warnings starting at "13" (really 15), which would be strange.
 To prevent that, I suppress all sounds above "10" (really 12) seconds.